-Pretty much all hallucinogens, like mescaline and LSD, have something in common, namely that they activate a protein in the brain called the 5-HT2A receptor [serotonin receptors] along with several other similar proteins.
-What I've been doing is trying to make new chemical compounds, that only activate 5-HT2A to maybe tell us a bit more about what this protein does and how it works, because it's obvious that this particular protein is quite important in processing sensory information and emotions.
+Pretty much all hallucinogens, like mescaline and LSD, have something in common, namely that they activate a protein in the brain called the 5-HT2A receptor [a serotonin receptor] along with several other similar proteins.
+What I've been doing is trying to make new chemical compounds that only activate 5-HT2A, to maybe tell us a bit more about what this protein does and how it works, because it's obvious that this particular protein is quite important in processing sensory information and emotions.

 Think of the 5-HT2A protein as a lock, that can be opened by numerous keys.
 We're trying to make the best key for that particular lock.

 The chemical equation for 2C-B. Image via Wikicommons.

 So what, you are developing new forms of narcotics?

 Well, that's one way of putting it.
 I worked with the chemical “skeleton” of 2C-B, a synthetic hallucinogen, making small alterations to the chemical structure.
 The ultimate goal would be to make a drug without the psychedelic properties of the hallucinogens but with the self-insight and mood changes.
 However, we generally only test the compounds on the protein itself to see whether they actually activate it and how “well” they do it, so it's hard to say how they actually work with humans.